sboukiou/minitalk/README.md

 # MiniTalk

-    Coding a programm to communicate two ends.
+## The purpose of this project is to code a small data exchange program using UNIX signals.
-    A client and a server.
+### Create a communication program in the form of a client and a server.